Does polishing a car make a difference?

 • Darker colours (black, navy, deep red, dark grey) where swirl marks show worst.

-• Used cars being prepared for sale or trade-in.
+• Used cars being prepared for sale, trade-in or lease return, where presentation directly affects money.

-• Cars about to receive a ceramic coating -- the coating will only ever look as good as the paint underneath it.
+• Cars about to receive a ceramic coating, since the coating will only ever look as good as the paint underneath it.

 When it makes less difference

-If a car is brand new and the dealership has already polished it, another round is not going to transform anything.
-Same if the paint is already in show-car condition -- at that point you are maintaining, not correcting.
+It would be dishonest to pretend every car needs it.
+If a car is genuinely new and the dealership has already prepped it, another round will not transform anything.
+Same if the paint is already in show-car condition; at that point you are maintaining, not correcting.
 And polishing will not fix damage that has gone through the lacquer and into the colour coat: those need touch-up or respray, not a polisher.
+Knowing the difference is half the job, and it is why we assess paint in good light before quoting rather than promising miracles blind.

 Hand polishing can freshen paint and is fine for a quick lift before a wax.
-But it cannot generate the friction or controlled heat needed to properly level the clear coat.
-That is why a proper machine polish produces dramatically better results -- and why the "before and after" photos you see are almost always machine work, not arm-power.
+But it cannot generate the friction or the controlled heat needed to properly level the clear coat.
+That is why a proper machine polish produces dramatically better results, and why the "before and after" photos you see online are almost always machine work, not arm-power.
+A DIYer with a bottle of polish and a cloth can certainly improve a car; they will not correct it, and the gap between the two is exactly the difference this article is about.

 How long does the difference last?

-The correction itself is permanent -- those scratches are physically gone.
+The correction itself is permanent: those scratches are physically gone for good.
 The gloss stays as long as the paint is protected and washed properly.
 Pair the polish with a decent sealant or ceramic coating, use a two-bucket wash and a soft mitt, and the finish can stay fresh for a long time before another full polish is needed.
+Go back to automatic car washes and an old sponge, and you will be re-introducing the very swirls you just paid to remove, which is the one way to make a polish feel like it never happened.